Please note that the printed version of this page will include opening times and other useful information for each property/event.

 1 Forbury Road, Reading, Berkshire, RG1 3HW

 The Church is Pugin's very first church design.
 The foundation stone was laid in December 1837.
 Extensions were added in the 20th century.
 Built in the Norman style it is a rarity among Pugin's designs.
 Completed in 1840, it was among the first Catholic churches to be built in England after the Reformation and is sited over the ruins of Reading Abbey.
 Visitors will be able to become familiar with the contents of a modern Catholic Church.
 There will be a display about the history of St James with guides on hand.
 The church has recently been refurbished in a style more appropriate for a Pugin church.
 There is also a new shrine to St James, the patron saint of pilgrims.
+Richard Lester, the renowned organist, will be playing the Tamburini organ after Mass on Sunday the 14th September from about 12.15.
+Entrance to this is free.

 Access Information: Wheelchair access by right hand side porch.
 Toilets to right of this porch.